PokefanMarcel/yumepokered/README.md

 - Experience bar in battle.
 - Improved move info box in battle.
 - Pressing B during wild battles now shortcuts directly to 'Run' on the main menu.
-- Turn Exp.All on and off from the bag.
+- Exp.All reworked and can be turned on and off from the bag.
 - Faster dialogue to buy coins at the Game Corner.
 - New nurse room in the SS.Anne.
 - Pokémon base stats can be consulted directly in the Pokédex.